Rabbit1010/PyQt5-Introduction/README.md

         MainWindow.setWindowTitle(_translate("MainWindow", "MainWindow"))
         self.pushButton.setText(_translate("MainWindow", "PushButton"))
 ```

+# Starting the GUI object
-To run the class, you can use the following code
+To run the GUI class, you can use the following code
 ```python
 if __name__ == "__main__":
     # Safe start for Spyder IDE